 The chosen applicant will interface with ATC field facilities, Service Center, Headquarters, and vendors, as necessary, to stay abreast of current and future ATC automated systems and maintain records and provide reports of progress and problems at the Service Area’s field facilities.

-Typically requires BS degree and 8 - 12 years of prior relevant experience or Masters with 6 - 10 years of prior relevant experience.
+- Typically requires BS degree and 8 – 12 years of prior relevant experience or Masters with 6 – 10 years of prior relevant experience.
 May possess a Doctorate in technical domain.

-• Must be proficient in Microsoft Office Suite (Word, Excel, and PowerPoint)
+- Must be proficient in Microsoft Office Suite (Word, Excel, and PowerPoint) and CEDAR

-• Must be able to lead monthly program team meetings and participated in national and regional telcons.
-Ability to obtain Public Trust Clearance.
+- Must be able to lead monthly program team meetings and participate in national and regional telcons.

 - Previous experience at a level 10/11/12 Air Traffic Control facility will receive preference.
 BA/BS degree from an accredited college.
 FAA management and/or Staff experience.

 Potential for Telework:No

 Scheduled Weekly Hours:40